Village of Lisle-Benedictine University Sports Complex

-Village of Lisle-Benedictine University Sports Complex is a facility for football, soccer, baseball, softball, and track and field.
+Village of Lisle-Benedictine University Sports Complex is a facility for football, baseball, lacrosse, soccer, softball, and track and field.
 The multimillion-dollar sports-complex on the campus of Benedictine University, in the Village of Lisle, Illinois is a collaborative effort between the university and the village.

 Located just outside Chicago, the sports-complex is home to the sport teams of Benedictine University Athletics.

 It was the home stadium of Chicago Red Stars women's soccer club from 2011 to 2015.